 Liz Murray joined JCA as a Consultant in March 2017.
-Prior to this, Liz was Manager, Knowledge & Systems at Sunnybrook Foundation in Toronto, where she managed a team of data analysts and was responsible for the systems architecture and reporting needs of the Foundation.
-Liz started at Sunnybrook working as a Prospect Management and Research Officer.
-She has also held fundraising positions with the Toronto Symphony Orchestra, Sarasota Opera, and The Glenn Gould Foundation.
+Liz has worked with numerous nonprofits, predominately in Higher Education and Healthcare, on enterprise system implementation, system selection, and business process improvement projects.
+Clients include the University of Arizona Foundation, Texas Children’s Hospital, and Providence College.
+Prior to this, Liz was Manager, Knowledge & Systems at Sunnybrook Foundation in Toronto.
+Liz has held fundraising positions with the Toronto Symphony Orchestra, Sarasota Opera, and The Glenn Gould Foundation.

 Where do you work?
 Where are you from?

-I live and work from a home office in Toronto.
+I live and work from a home office in Kitchener.
 I grew up in the country a few hours away.

 What do you do at JCA?